Authenticity: Brands, Fakes, Spin and the Lust for Real Life

 - New realism is not a conservative force – though there are elements of that – but a forward-looking movement that looks to adapt traditional wisdom for modern life.

-- It is a progressive revolution: cosmopolitan foods from all over the world on our supermarket shelves were able to satisfy people’s demands for authenticity a generation ago, but now people are increasingly demanding what’s local, healthy and real.
+- It is a progressive revolution: cosmopolitan foods from all over the world on our supermarket shelves were able to satisfy people’s demands for a generation ago, but now people are increasingly demanding what’s local, healthy and real.

-- The idea of authenticity has been hi-jacked by the advertisers, and although Young & Rubicam recently claimed that brands are the new religion – the source of authenticity in people’s lives – the opposite is actually true: brands disappoint.
+- The idea of has been hi-jacked by the advertisers, and although Young & Rubicam recently claimed that brands are the new religion – the source of in people’s lives – the opposite is actually true: brands disappoint.
 That’s why the big global brands are trying so hard to buy up the local ones, and why banking giants like HSBC claim they are ‘the local bank’.

 - What enough people demand, they will get: the New Realists look set to drive a revolution in the structure and methods of business.